Close

 Variable costs

-Unlike fixed costs, variable costs fluctuate depending on the level of production or sales.
-These costs are directly linked to the volume of output and can include raw materials, labor costs, and more.
+Unlike fixed costs, variable costs fluctuate with changes in production or sales levels.
+Examples of business costs in this category include raw materials, direct labor, and utilities.
+These costs adjust according to the operational activities and output of the business.
+These costs are directly linked to the output volume and can include raw materials, labor costs, and more.
 Here are some examples of variable costs in a business:

 • Cost of raw materials or supplies used in production